MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/old-and-new-clis.md

 There is a new CLI for Azure: the Azure CLI 2.0 (Preview), now available as a beta on [GitHub](http://github.com/azure/azure-cli).
 Azure CLI 2.0 (Preview) is applicable when you use the resource manager [deployment model](https://docs.microsoft.com/azure/resource-manager-deployment-model).
-When you use the classic deployment model, you need to contiunue to use Azure CLI.
+You can  continue to use [Azure CLI](https://docs.microsoft.com/en-us/azure/xplat-cli-install?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) with the either the classic or the resource manager deployment model.

 Today Azure CLI 2.0 (Preview) supports these services, with more coming online:
 - Active Directory